Frugal living gets a bad rap sometimes.

-Frugal: Instead of returning your clothes to the store, hit the consignment shop and buy someone else’s slightly used designer duds for a fraction of the retail price.
-You can even sell the garment back to the shop after the party, if you want, and get part of your money back.
+Instead of returning your clothes to the store, hit the consignment shop and buy someone else’s slightly used designer duds for a fraction of the retail price.
+You can even sell the garment back to the shop after the party and get part of your money back.

 4. Swiping Supplies

-Likewise, you never buy ketchup, mustard, soy sauce, sugar, salt, jam, or any other condiments.
+Likewise, you never buy condiments like ketchup, mustard, soy sauce, sugar, salt, jam.
 You just stuff your pockets full of extra condiment packets whenever you go out to eat and take those home.

-Frugal: Once again, there’s a difference between stealing and reclaiming.
-Anything that’s just going to be thrown out otherwise, such as scrap paper, is fair game (assuming your company doesn’t have a contract with a recycler to buy that scrap paper for cash).
 And if the clerk dumps a bunch of extra ketchup packets in your takeout bag, you may as well use them up rather than throw them out.
-(But maybe next time, you could just let them know you only need one.)
+But maybe next time, you could just let them know you only need one.

 How to Tell the Difference

 If you’re not sure whether a frugal move is ethical, the first question to ask yourself is, “Am I taking something that belongs to someone else?”
-If the answer is yes, that’s a clear, bright ethical line that you shouldn’t cross.
+If the answer is yes, that’s a clear ethical line you shouldn’t cross.

-However, some cases, such as the mail-in rebate, aren’t so easy to label as stealing.
+However, some cases, such as the mail-in rebate, aren’t so easy to classify.
 In those cases, a better question to ask is, “What would happen if everyone did this?”
-In the case of the rebate, you’ll see that if everyone double-dipped on the rebate, the manufacturer would lose a lot of money.
-It might go out of business, or it might just stop offering this kind of deal, which would hurt consumers.
+In the case of the rebate, you’ll see that if everyone double-dipped, the manufacturer would lose a lot of money.
+It might go out of business, or it might stop offering this kind of deal, which would hurt consumers.

 The Stingy Cheapskate

-Being stingy isn’t exactly the same thing as being unethical.
-You’re not taking something that, by rights, belongs to someone else, but you’re still forcing other people to pay the price for your penny-pinching ways.
+Being stingy isn’t the same thing as being unethical.
+You’re not taking something that, by rights, belongs to someone else.
+But you’re still forcing other people to pay the price for your penny-pinching ways.
 This kind of behavior doesn’t break any laws, but it can cost you friends.

 5. Stiffing the Server